If You or a Loved One Has Been Abused in a Nursing Home Facility, Our Winning Nursing Home Abuse Lawyers Can Help

 You should always be able to count on your healthcare providers to give you the best care possible.
 But the last thing you probably expected when you went to live in an assisted living facility, was that you would be subjected to abuse.
 If you or a family member has been abused in a nursing home, you may have grounds for a civil lawsuit.

-Our compassionate nursing home abuse lawyer at Monge & Associates could help you get justice for what you’ve been through.
+Contact our compassionate Atlanta personal injury attorney at Monge & Associates and get the justice you deserve.
 We will ensure that all parties who contributed to the abuse you endured are held accountable for their negligence.

 Below, we go into further detail about what nursing home abuse can entail and who might be named as liable in your lawsuit.

 What Constitutes Nursing Home Abuse?